discordjs/guide/guide/additional-info/rest-api.md

 Here, we use Node's native [querystring module](https://nodejs.org/api/querystring.html) to create a [query string](https://en.wikipedia.org/wiki/Query_string) for the URL so that the Urban Dictionary server can parse it and know what to search.

-If you were to do `!urban hello world`, then the URL would become https://api.urbandictionary.com/v0/define?term=hello%20world since the string gets encoded.
+If you were to do `/urban hello world`, then the URL would become https://api.urbandictionary.com/v0/define?term=hello%20world since the string gets encoded.

 You can get the respective properties from the returned JSON.
 If you were to view it in your browser, it usually looks like a bunch of mumbo jumbo.
 If it doesn't, great!
 If it does, then you should get a JSON formatter/viewer.
 If you're using Chrome, [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa) is one of the more popular extensions.
 If you're not using Chrome, search for "JSON formatter/viewer &lt;your browser&gt;" and get one.